rhosocial/go-dag/workflow/standard/cache/README.md

 # cache

-This code package defines the cache interface and the simplest cache implementation.
+This code package defines the cache interface and the most basic cache implementation.

 ## [interface.go](interface.go)